itlodge/itlodge.github.io/source/_posts/2013-09-12-implement-a-singular-linkedlist.markdown

 Here is the code.

-The class definition.
+The class definition and implementation.

-{% include_code singular-list/list.h lang:cpp %}
+{% include_code singular-list/list.hpp lang:cpp %}

-And the class implementation.

-{% include_code singular-list/list.cpp %}

 Now this the test code(Using boost unit test framework).